Hiking Project Logo

 Several obstacles require climbing moves that may be difficult for inexperienced canyoneers.

-Despite the minimal mileage, Burro Wash takes much longer to complete then a typical trail.
+Despite the minimal mileage, Burro Wash takes much longer to complete than a typical trail.
 The time will be extended as group size increases, and while it is nice to have a helper or two, large groups would cause real bottlenecks at several points.

 Overview

-If your ideal visit to Capitol Reef includes venturing into one of the areas scenic slot canyons, this moderate route has a lot to offer.
+If your ideal visit to Capitol Reef includes venturing into one of the area's scenic slot canyons, this moderate route has a lot to offer.
 This canyon has a range of obstacles, and visitors can turn back at any point.
 With a combination of scenic side slots and a wide open start, this route appeals to both seasoned canyoneers and beginners alike.

 Description